Geta/EPi.Find.Extensions/README.md

 ```

 ### TermsFacetFor on int / number properties
-Retrieve TermsFacet for int properties instead of string properties.
 Useful if you want to have the termfacet for a given id property (where the id is an int obviously).
 ```csharp
 public class Test {